ts-taiye/raw-sql-migrate/docs/index.rst

 -------------------

-Each migration if fired in separate transaction, which will start when first sql is executed and will be committed when all code in forward\backward functions is executed.
+Each migration if fired in separate transaction, which will start when first sql is executed and will be committed when all the code in forward\backward functions is executed.
 If there is an exception during migrate function all changes will be rolled back.